Partner at AKD Lawyers

 Louisiana’s bicycle laws are designed to protect everyone on the road.
 When cyclists and motorists understand their rights and responsibilities, the streets become safer, more predictable, and easier to share.
 Visibility, awareness, and respect remain the foundation of preventing collisions and reducing injuries.

 If you have questions about bicycle regulations or were involved in a traffic-related incident, the New Orleans bicycle accident lawyers at Alvendia, Kelly & Demarest Law Firm can explain how Louisiana law applies to your situation and help you understand your options.
-You can schedule a free consultation to learn more about the steps available to you moving forward.

 In 2003, after being dissatisfied with the quality of legal care for victims of car accidents, Roderick ‘Rico’ Alvendia sought to establish a new firm focused on providing high-quality legal services to aid injured victims and their families.
 J. Bart Kelly, sharing Rico’s passion for upholding justice, joined the firm later that year, and established a partnership.